Technician Support Awards

 IX.
 Terms of the Award

-Investigators agree to submit a detailed written report 12 months after the conclusion of the funding period as described below.
-Technician support must be complete in the 12-month period; no-cost extensions are not permitted.
+Investigators agree to submit a brief written report twelve months after the conclusion of the funding period as described below.
+Technician support must be completed in the twelve-month period; no-cost extensions are not permitted.

 OPSD will require each awardee’s department to open a new fund code to receive the transfer of funds from OPSD.